jasonjmcghee/plock/README.md

 # Plock

-Use an LLM directly from literally anywhere you can type.
+Use an LLM (or anything else that can stream to stdout) directly from literally anywhere you can type.
+Outputs in real time.

 Write a prompt, select it, and hit `Cmd+Shift+.`.
 It will replace your prompt with the output in a streaming fashion.